HunterCustom/HunterCustom.github.io/_posts/2024-01-01-Home-lab-plans.md

 - MD1200
 - 12 3.5" HGST 8TB 7200RPM Drives

 Currently, the system is set up on Unraid, running a Jellyfin Media Server.
-However, due to power usage, I've shifted 24/7 tasks to a Lenovo M900 with an i7-6700 and 32GB of DDR4 RAM.
+However, due to power usage, I've shifted 24/7 tasks to a Lenovo M900

+## Lenovo M900
+- 256GB Samsung 870 Evo
+- 32GB of non ecc RAM
+- i7-6700

 The M900 Runs:
 - Vaultwarden